Copper-indium oxide: A faster and cooler way to reduce our carbon footprint

-Category: Environment Hits: 1Emergent e-fuel technologies often employ the reverse water-gas shift (RWGS) reaction to convert atmospheric CO2 to CO.
+Category: Environment Hits: 4Emergent e-fuel technologies often employ the reverse water-gas shift (RWGS) reaction to convert atmospheric CO2 to CO.
 While efficient, this reaction requires high temperatures and complex gas separation for high performance.
 However scientists have now demonstrated record-high CO2 conversion rates at relatively low temperatures in a modified chemical-looping version of RWGS using a novel copper-indium oxide.

 Read more https://www.sciencedaily.com/releases/2021/01/210113100827.htm